-Here are the screening tests and immunizations that most women at age 65 and older need.
+Here are the health screenings that most women at age 65 and older need.
 Although you and your healthcare provider may decide that a different schedule is best for you, this plan can guide your discussion.
 In addition, major organizations may vary in recommendations on these prevention guidelines.

 Who needs it

 Type 2 diabetes or prediabetes

 All adults starting at age 45 and adults without symptoms at any age who are overweight or obese and have 1 or more additional risk factors for diabetes

 Alcohol use or misuse

 Every year if your blood pressure reading is less than 120/80 mm Hg